Lustre, Lustre evolutions, Lutin, Argos, Mode-Automata, Larissa

 Synchronous languages are high level languages dedicated to the programming of reactive systems.
-Verimag is mainly involved in the development of the synchronous language LUSTRE, which is the core language of the industrial environment SCADE.
+The synchrone group invented the synchronous language LUSTRE, which is the core language of the industrial environment SCADE.
 SCADE is developed by Esterel-Technologies, and used, in particular by Airbus, for the on-board software of Airbus A340/600 and A380.
 See the history of SCADE on the Esterel technologies website.

 In the recent years, we have been working on several other synchronous languages: